 The surname Hillingworth was first found in Yorkshire at Illingworth, a village that dates back to 1276 when it was first listed as Illingworthe.

-Important Dates for the Hillingworth family
+Early History of the Hillingworth family

 This web page shows only a small excerpt of our Hillingworth research.
 Another 50 words (4 lines of text) are included under the topic Early Hillingworth History in all our PDF Extended History products and printed products wherever possible.